congzhang-linguist/congzhang-linguist.github.io/_posts/2023-08-22-prospective-students.md

 While ranking doesn't mean as much for a PhD student, it is important to point out that
 - Newcastle University is a Russell Group university (somewhat like Ivy-league in the US);
 - Newcastle's language-related degrees are internationally renowned, e.g. the department I am affiliated with, language and speech therapy, always ranks in the top 3 nationwide: [link](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings/speech-and-language-therapy)
-This is partically due to the (not very far history), the majority of the linguistics department was moved from Durham University to Newcastle.
+This is partically due to the (not very far) history, the majority of the linguistics department was moved from Durham University to Newcastle.

 ## Funding
 The major funding sources for art, humanities, and social sciences are: